How To Feed MEALWORMS To Backyard Birds!

 Here are a few options to get you started.

-- This feeder is designed with smaller birds in mind!
-The only way to enter is through the two holes on the ends.
-Bluebirds and chickadees can fit, but bigger birds that also enjoy mealworms, like starlings, can’t!
+- This feeder is designed with bluebirds in mind!
+The only way to enter is through one of the twelve entry holes.
+Bluebirds can fit, but bigger birds that also enjoy mealworms, like starlings, can’t!

-- Each sidewall is made of transparent and durable Plexiglass.
-This allows the birds to find the mealworms AND lets us observe them while inside the feeder.
+- Each sidewall is made of transparent and durable acrylic .
+This allows the bluebirds to find the mealworms AND lets us observe them while inside the feeder.

 The first thing you should notice about this feeder is the metal cage.
 As you can see, this cage prevents larger birds from gaining access to your mealworms.
 This is especially important if you buy live mealworms, which are more costly than freeze-dried.